Skip to main content

 1

-Payroll > Employee Information > Employees
+TASS.web Payroll HRM > Payroll > Employee Information > Employees on the 'General' tab.

 Change the 'Employment Status' on the 'General' tab and change the 'Employment Status' field to 'Full Time'.